Burton's Gentleman's Magazine

 Burton's Gentleman's Magazine and American Monthly Review (sometimes ...and Monthly American Review or, more simply, Burton's Magazine), was a literary publication published in Philadelphia from 1837 to 1840.
 Its founder was William Evans Burton, an English-born immigrant to the United States who also managed a theatre and was a minor actor.
 Edgar Allan Poe was an editor and contributor in 1839–40.

 Overview

-William Evans Burton teamed with publisher Charles Alexander to produce a magazine inspired by the successfulThe Gentleman's Magazine in London.
+William Evans Burton teamed with publisher Charles Alexander to produce a magazine inspired by the successful The Gentleman's Magazine in London.
 To offset the financial adversity amidst the Panic of 1837, they focused on local authors and nationalist themes, signaled in part by a frontispiece with both patriotic and gentlemanly imagery as well as an illustration of Benjamin Franklin.
 Burton hoped to create a magazine that would be "worthy of a place upon every parlour table of every gentleman in the United States".
 The magazine included poems, fiction, and essays, with an emphasis on sporting life.
 Articles featured sailing, cricket, hunting, and more.
 To compete with other magazines of the time, Burton's included extra illustrations and thicker paper than standard.

 They released their first issue in July 1837 and Burton bought out his partner to become the sole owner in December 1838.